How Much Do Large Language Models Know about Human Motion? A Case Study in 3D Avatar Control: Abstract

 \section{Abstract}

 We explore the human motion knowledge of Large Language Models (LLMs) through 3D avatar control.
-Given a motion instruction, we prompt LLMs to first generate a high-level movement plan with consecutive steps (\textbf{High-level Planning}), then specify body part positions in each step (\textbf{Low-level Planning}), which we linearly interpolate into avatar animations as a clear verification lens for human evaluators.
-Through carefully designed 20 representative motion instructions with full coverage of basic movement primitives and balanced body part usage, we conduct comprehensive evaluations including human assessment of both generated animations and high-level movement plans, as well as automatic comparison with oracle positions in low-level planning.
-We find that LLMs are strong at interpreting the high-level body movements but struggle with precise body part positioning.
-While breaking down motion queries into atomic components improves planning performance, LLMs have difficulty with multi-step movements involving high-degree-of-freedom body parts.
-Furthermore, LLMs provide reasonable approximation for general spatial descriptions, but fail to handle precise spatial specifications in text, and the precise spatial-temporal parameters needed for avatar control.
-Notably, LLMs show promise in conceptualizing creative motions and distinguishing culturally-specific motion patterns.~\footnote{\href{https://github.com/KunhangL/MotionDecomposition}{https://github.com/KunhangL/MotionDecomposition}}
+Given a motion instruction, we prompt LLMs to first generate a high-level movement plan with consecutive steps (\textbf{High-level Planning}), then specify body part positions in each step (\textbf{Low-level Planning}), which we linearly interpolate into avatar animations.
+Using 20 representative motion instructions that cover fundamental movements and balance body part usage, we conduct comprehensive evaluations, including human and automatic scoring of both high-level movement plans and generated animations, as well as automatic comparison with oracle positions in low-level planning.
+Our findings show that LLMs are strong at interpreting high-level body movements but struggle with precise body part positioning.
+While decomposing motion queries into atomic components improves planning, LLMs face challenges in multi-step movements involving high-degree-of-freedom body parts.
+Furthermore, LLMs provide reasonable approximations for general spatial descriptions, but fall short in handling precise spatial specifications.
+Notably, LLMs demonstrate promise in conceptualizing creative motions and distinguishing culturally specific motion patterns.~\footnote{\href{https://github.com/KunhangL/MotionDecomposition}{https://github.com/KunhangL/MotionDecomposition}}